score-spec/score-compose/examples/03-files/README.md

 This is invaluable when configuring containers whose images you don't control or cannot modify further.

-In the Score file below, two files are mounted, one with inline content, the other sourced from the local directory.
+In the Score file below, two files are mounted, one with inline content, the other sourced from the local directory relative to the input Score file.

 ```yaml
 apiVersion: score.dev/v1b1